unicode-org/icu/docs/userguide/dev/codingguidelines.md

 To add these files, use the following steps:

 1. Choose one of the ICU libraries:
    * The common library provides mostly low-level utilities and basic APIs that often do not make use of Locales.
 Examples are APIs that deal with character properties, the Locale APIs themselves, and ResourceBundle APIs.
    * The i18n library provides Locale-dependent and -using APIs, such as for collation and formatting, that are most useful for internationalized user input and output.

-1. Put the source code files into the folder icu/source/library-name, then add them to the build system:
+2. Put the source code files into the folder `icu/source/library-name`, then add them to the build system:

-*   For most platforms, add the expected .o files to icu/source/library-name/Makefile.in, to the OBJECTS variable.
+   * For most platforms, add the expected .o files to `icu/source/library-name/Makefile.in`, to the OBJECTS variable.
 Add the **public** header files to the HEADERS variable.

-*   For Microsoft Visual C++ 6.0, add all the source code files to icu/source/library-name/library-name.dsp.
+   * For Microsoft Visual C++ 6.0, add all the source code files to `icu/source/library-name/library-name.dsp`.
 If you don't have Visual C++, add the filenames to the project file manually.

-1. Add test code to icu/source/test/cintltest for C APIs and to icu/source/test/intltest for C++ APIs.
+3. Add test code to `icu/source/test/cintltest` for C APIs and to `icu/source/test/intltest` for C++ APIs.

-2. Make sure that the API functions are called by the test code (100% API coverage) and that at least 85% of the implementation code is exercised by the tests (>=85% code coverage).
+4. Make sure that the API functions are called by the test code (100% API coverage) and that at least 85% of the implementation code is exercised by the tests (>=85% code coverage).

-3. Create test code for C using the log_err(), log_info(), and log_verbose()
+5. Create test code for C using the `log_err()`, `log_info()`, and `log_verbose()`
-    APIs from cintltst.h (which uses ctest.h) and check it into the appropriate folder.
+   APIs from `cintltst.h` (which uses `ctest.h`) and check it into the appropriate folder.

-4. In order to get your C test code called, add its top level function and a descriptive test module path to the test system by calling addTest().
-The function that makes the call to addTest() ultimately must be called by addAllTests() in calltest.c.
-Groups of tests typically have a common addGroup() function that calls addTest() for the test functions in its group, according to the common part of the test module path.
+6. In order to get your C test code called, add its top level function and a descriptive test module path to the test system by calling `addTest()`.
+The function that makes the call to `addTest()` ultimately must be called by `addAllTests()` in `calltest.c`.
+Groups of tests typically have a common `addGroup()` function that calls `addTest()` for the test functions in its group, according to the common part of the test module path.

-5. Add that test code to the build system also.
-Modify Makefile.in and the appropriate .dsp file (For example, the file for the library code).
+7. Add that test code to the build system also.
+Modify `Makefile.in` and the appropriate `.dsp` file (For example, the file for the library code).

 ## C Test Suite Notes

 The cintltst Test Suite contains all the tests for the International Components for Unicode C API.
 These tests may be automatically run by typing "cintltst" or "cintltst -all" at the command line.
-This depends on the C Test Services: cintltst or cintltst -all.
+This depends on the C Test Services:
+`cintltst` or `cintltst -all`.

 ### C Test Services